parkerjgit/algorithms/markdown/arrays_and_strings/arrays.md

 When to use:

-* We know the size/contents ahead of time, and plan on mostly assessing/searching at runtime.
+* We know the size/contents ahead of time, and plan on mostly assessing (and searching if sortted) at runtime.

 Advantages: